Forge Building Company Logo

 One of the ultimate ways to create the ultimate customer experience is to put yourself in the customer’s shoes.
 Is your company easy to find online and what information is available?
 Is your website easy to read and use?
 Is all content up to date?
 Walk through the experience of renting a unit, visiting the site, and accessing the unit.
 Was anything surprising?
 Confusing?
 Alarming?
 Go about this drill as if you’re someone who knows nothing about the industry and see how easy it is to navigate the process of looking for, renting, and using self-storage.

-The connection you make with customers by using these strategies and how you go about fulfilling their needs is ultimately what will make your customer’s experience a pleasant one and help with retention and referrals in the future.
+The connection you make with customers by using these strategies and how you fulfill their needs are ultimately what will make your customers' experience pleasant and help with retention and referrals in the future.

 Sign up for our Newsletter!